The math most sellers never see

 Buyer Concessions

-Buyers may request seller contributions toward their closing costs.
-This is negotiable.
-You can accept, counter, or decline.
-Typical requests range from $2,000-$10,000 depending on the buyer’s needs and your market position.
+Buyers may request contributions toward their closing costs.
+This is negotiable — you can accept, counter, or decline.
+Typical requests range from $2,000-$10,000 depending on the buyer’s needs and market conditions.

 ItemEstimated Amount